Learning Outcomes:

 What type of things could we research for this activity?

-In this task you have to research two different aspects of web design aiming for at least 3 articles/web pages on each.
+In this task you have to research two different aspects of web design.
+You must find 3 appropriate articles on web design and review 3 websites identifying the features that are good and bad.

 The first research task is to research web design principles.
 Find 3 sites/articles which provide you with useful information which you can use when developing your web site.
-You should include the web address, the findings from the article which can be directly copied and pasted, print-screened or summarised in your own words.
+You should include the web address of the article, the findings from the article which can be directly copied and pasted, print-screened or summarised in your own words.
 All 3 websites must also be added to your bibliography along with the date you accessed the site.
 Just print screening one part of a webpage is not enough.
+Below is an example article on making an effective marketing campaign, it is completely irrelevant to your task but will hopefully help you see the difference between a website review and a web article.
+Think carefully about the search prompt you might use in your controlled assessment.

 The second research task is to identify good/bad website features of at least 3 different websites.
 Again you should show clearly the website address and any features you are discussing through print-screens.
-Explain what you feel are the good/bad features of each website in detail considering how this helps/damages the overall website.
+Explain what you feel are the good/bad features of each website in detail considering how this helps/damages the overall website and how this might affect the user experience.
+Aim for at least 5 well explained good and bad features for each website.
+You can use any website of your choice but it might be worthwhile using websites similar in purpose to your task for the controlled assessment as this will give you ideas.
+Also when reviewing the websites use the technical terms for each feature where appropriate.
+These are listed in your knowledge organiser.

 What is a bibiography?